 Law enforcement agencies are once again invited to apply for a Virginia Rules Camp Grant for summer 2018.
 Funding is available to support the efforts of law enforcement agencies in developing or enhancing youth programming within their communities.
 Virginia Rules Camps combine law education through the Virginia Rules curriculum with fun outdoor camp experiences for […]

-In 2016 Attorney General Mark Herring announced the launch of a new Virginia Rules lesson plan, Give It, Get It: Trust and Respect between Teens and Law Enforcement.
-We are excited to announce we have added a complementary e-learning module for the lesson, allowing students to learn on their own their rights and responsibilities when interacting […]
+In 2016 The Office of the Attorney General announced the launch of a new Virginia Rules lesson plan, Give It, Get It: Trust and Respect between Teens and Law Enforcement.
+We are excited to announce we have added a complementary e-learning module for the lesson, allowing students to learn on their own their rights and responsibilities […]

 The Virginia Rules curriculum is an essential element of the criminal justice curriculum in Fairfax County Public Schools (FCPS).